Complex sentence with subordinate clauses

 After finishing his work, (time) he decided to take a break (result) so she went for a walk.

-The third type is when the subordinate clauses may refer to different parts of the main clause and answer to different questions.
+The third type is when the subordinate clauses may refer to different parts of the main clause and answer different questions.

 As the sun was setting, (reason) she finished her evening walk along the beach (place) where she collected seashells.